Azure/aks-engine/docs/topics/features.md

 Enabling Managed Identity configures aks-engine to include and use MSI identities for all interactions with the Azure Resource Manager (ARM) API.

-Instead of using a static servic principal written to `/etc/kubernetes/azure.json`, Kubernetes will use a dynamic, time-limited token fetched from the MSI extension running on master and agent nodes.
+Instead of using a static service principal written to `/etc/kubernetes/azure.json`, Kubernetes will use a dynamic, time-limited token fetched from the MSI extension running on master and agent nodes.
 This support is currently alpha and requires Kubernetes v1.9.1 or newer.

 Enable Managed Identity by adding `useManagedIdentity` in `kubernetesConfig`.